Changelog

 v17.0.0-beta.1 (2026-06-29)

-Section titled “v17.0.0-beta.1 (2026-06-29)”The second 17.0 beta, continuing to iron out the pivot-table kinks from beta.0.
+Section titled “v17.0.0-beta.1 (2026-06-29)”The second 17.0 beta, with further pivot-table fixes following beta.0.
 Still subject to further breaking changes before the stable release.

 Features